paul-green-stone/CdD/README.md

 ##### Parameters

 - `key` - A pointer to a string that serves as a unique identifier for the value being inserted.
-This key must be unique within the dictionary; attempting to insert a value with a duplicate key will result in an error.
+This key must be unique within the dictionary; attempting to insert a value with a duplicate key will result in an error

 - `value` - A pointer to the data you wish to store in the dictionary.
-This can point to any data type, but it is essential that the corresponding user-defined functions for handling this data type are properly implemented.
+This can point to any data type, but it is essential that the corresponding user-defined functions for handling this data type are properly implemented

-- `dict` - A `Dict_t` structure representing the dictionary instance where the key-value pair will be inserted.
+- `dict` - A `Dict_t` structure representing the dictionary instance where the key-value pair will be inserted

+##### Return Value

 The `Dict_insert` function returns a non-negative value indicating the index in the internal storage where the value has been successfully inserted.
-If the insertion fails (for example, due to a duplicate key or insufficient memory), the function returns a negative value to indicate the error
+If the insertion fails (for example, due to a duplicate key or insufficient memory), the function returns a negative value to indicate the error.

+##### Example Usage

 ```C
 int number_one = 1;